exogen/react-typesetting/README.md

 <td valign="top" align="right" rowspan="1"></td>
 <td valign="top" valign="top" rowspan="1">

-A function to call when layout has been recomputed and space substitution is done.
+A function to call when layout has been recomputed and justification has been applied or unapplied.

 </td>
 </tr>